RhidoyPro/ModernSOC-Pipeline-Windows-Linux-Splunk-Cloud-Lab/README.md

 index = main

-Restart UF:
+Restart the UF:

 splunk.exe restart

-Result: WinEventLog:* events appear in Splunk Cloud under index main.
+Expected result: WinEventLog:* events from host prodhan appear in the main index in Splunk Cloud.

 3. Kali Linux Attack (Nmap → Windows)
-Windows IP
+3.1 Find the Windows 11 IP

-Example:
-192.168.106.135

-Nmap scan
+On Windows (inside the VM):

+ipconfig

+Example output:

+IPv4 Address . . . . . . . . . . : 192.168.106.135

+3.2 Run Nmap from Kali

+On Kali:

 sudo nmap -sS 192.168.106.135

-Open ports discovered:
+Typical open ports discovered:
-135, 139, 445, 5357…

-Result: Sysmon + Security logs generated on Windows → forwarded to Splunk Cloud → visible in WinEventLog:Security/System.
+135/tcp – msrpc

+139/tcp – netbios-ssn

+445/tcp – microsoft-ds

+5357/tcp – wsdapi

+Effect: This scan generates Windows Security + Sysmon network events, which the Splunk UF forwards to Splunk Cloud.

 4. Splunk Cloud Detection

-Search:
+In Search & Reporting:

 index=main host="prodhan" sourcetype="WinEventLog:*"

-Findings:

-Sysmon logs for network connections

-Windows Security EventCode 5379
+You should see:

+Security log events (e.g. EventCode=5379)

-Windows System + Application logs
+System / Application log noise from the host

-Nmap scan activity clearly visible
+Entries that line up with the Nmap scan time window

+You can tighten the search to security logs only:

+index=main host="prodhan" sourcetype="WinEventLog:Security"

+For Ubuntu UF internal logs:

+index=_internal host="server"

 5. Screenshots

-A folder named /screenshots/ contains:
+The repo contains a screenshots/ folder with key figures:

-Figure 1 – Kali Nmap scan
+Figure 1 – Kali Linux Nmap scan against Windows 11 victim

-Figure 2 – Windows 11 logs reaching Splunk Cloud
+Figure 2 – Splunk Cloud search showing WinEventLog:* from host prodhan (Windows 11)

-Figure 3 – Ubuntu UF internal logs
+Figure 3 – Splunk _internal index events from Ubuntu forwarder host server

-Figure 4 – Ubuntu monitored log list
+Figure 4 – Ubuntu Splunk UF listing monitored log files

-Figure 5 – Splunk Cloud telemetry (two hosts connected)
+Figure 5 – Splunk Cloud internal telemetry showing both forwarders connected

-Figure 6 – Ubuntu UF service running
+Figure 6 – Ubuntu Splunk UF service running and healthy

+These screenshots visually prove the end-to-end pipeline:

+Kali ➜ Windows 11 ➜ Splunk UF ➜ Splunk Cloud.

-Summary
+6. Summary

-This home SOC lab demonstrates:
+This lab demonstrates a modern SOC-style telemetry pipeline:

-Log forwarding from Ubuntu + Windows

-Sysmon deployment

-Splunk Universal Forwarder configuration
+Windows + Linux hosts sending logs via Splunk Universal Forwarder

+Sysmon deployment with a realistic config

-Nmap attack simulation
+Kali Nmap attack against a Windows victim

-Successful detection in Splunk Cloud
+Successful detection of the activity in Splunk Cloud

-A complete end-to-end Windows → Linux → SIEM pipeline proving real SOC workflow skills.
+It’s a compact project you can show to recruiters as proof that you:

+Can build and wire up a small SIEM pipeline

+Understand Windows logging (Security, System, Application, Sysmon)

+Know how to simulate attacks and validate detections

+If you want, next step I can help you add a tiny **“How to run this lab”** section at the top with 3–4 bullets, but this version should already look clean and professional on GitHub.
+::contentReference[oaicite:1]{index=1}